Why choose the State Fairgrounds?

 The fairgrounds is already home

-buildings are transformed into different events that appeal
+buildings are transformed into a diverse blend of events that appeal

 to different members of the same family.
 On a typical weekend

-the event may be a dog show, trade show or auction in the
+the event may be a conference, trade show, dog show or auction in the

-Graham Building; a coin/stamp show, train show, or social
+Graham Building; a coin/stamp show, cat show, small trade show, or social

 event in the Holshouser Building; Dorton Arena may host a